apple/swift-distributed-tracing/README.md

 1. [Application developers](#application-developers-setting-up-instruments) creating server-side applications
 2. [Library/Framework developers](#libraryframework-developers-instrumenting-your-software) providing building blocks to create these applications
-3. [InstrumentProtocol developers](#instrument-developers-creating-an-instrument) providing tools to collect distributed metadata about your application
+3. [Instrument developers](#instrument-developers-creating-an-instrument) providing tools to collect distributed metadata about your application

 For applications to be instrumented correctly these three parts have to play along nicely.